codemerx/CodemerxDecompile/README.md

 ## Overview

 CodemerxDecompile is a truly multi-platform (Windows/MAC/Linux) .NET decompiler.
-It is based on the [fastest .NET decompiler engine](https://github.com/telerik/JustDecompileEngine) and [VS Code](https://github.com/microsoft/vscode) UI.
+It is based on the [fastest .NET decompiler engine](https://github.com/telerik/JustDecompileEngine).

-CodemerxDecompile is maintained by the original JustDecompile creators and it is a continuation of [JustDecompile Engine](https://github.com/telerik/JustDecompileEngine).
+CodemerxDecompile is maintained by the original JustDecompile creators and it is a continuation of [JustDecompile Engine](https://github.com/codemerx/JustDecompileEngine).
 Sadly, the original JustDecompile seems to have gone out of support after 2018.
 Now it returns big time with CodemerxDecompile.

 ## Quick Start Guide